sanjheev100/Password_classifier_gui/README.txt

 DESCRIPTION
-	We had took the predicted from kaggle and converted the model into pickle object.pickle is used in tkinter gui file by using the object we can get the value as 0,1 and 2 and tkinter will display the result as weak,average and strong according the given condition
+	We had took the exisiting algo from kaggle and converted the model into pickle object.pickle is used in tkinter gui file by using the object we can get the value as 0,1 and 2 and tkinter will display the result as weak,average and strong according the given condition